tomaka/spec/src/state.md

 - If the *Partial key length in header* is equal to `63`, it is a serie of zero or more bytes equal to `255` followed with one byte that is not equal to `255`.
 - If the *Partial key length in header* is not equal to `63`, it is empty (the field is not present).

-The *Partial key length* is defined as the sum of each byte of *Partial key extra length*, plus the value of *Partial key length in header*.
+The *Partial key length* is defined as the sum of the value of each byte of *Partial key extra length*, plus the value of *Partial key length in header*.

 The *Partial key* is defined as:

 - If *Partial key length* is an even number, a list of bytes whose length is *Partial key length* divided by 2.
 - If *Partial key length* is an uneven number, a list of bytes whose length is (1 plus *Partial key length*) divided by 2.
 The four most significant bits of the first byte must be equal to `0000`.

 *Children bitmap* is present only if the most significant bit of *Header* is `1`, or if the four most significant bits of *Header* are `0001`.
-If *Children bitmap* is missing, it implicitly has a value of 0.
+If *Children bitmap* is missing, it implicitly has a value of `0`.

-*Storage value* is present only if the second most significant bit of *Header* is `1`, or if the three most significant bits of *Header* are `001`, or if the four most significant bits of *Header* are `0001`.
+*Storage value* is present only if the second most significant bit of *Header* is `1`, if the three most significant bits of *Header* are `001`, or if the four most significant bits of *Header* are `0001`.

+The *Storage value version* is defined as:

+- `0` if the second most significant bit of *Header* is `1`.
+- `1` if the three most significant bits of *Header* are `001`, or if the four most significant bits of *Header* are `0001`.
+- Undefined otherwise.

-If the second most significant bit of *Header* is `1`, then the *Storage value version* is `0` and the *Storage value* field is defined as:
+If the *Storage value version* is `0`, then the *Storage value* field is defined as:

 | Field name         | Type      | Size (bytes)   |
 | ------------------ | --------- | -------------- |
 | Storage value size | SCALE-compact-encoded unsigned integer | (variable) |
 | Storage value | Bytes | *Storage value size* |

-If the three most significant bits of *Header* are `001`, or if the four most significant bits of *Header* are `0001`, then the *Storage value version* is `1` and the *Storage value* field is defined as:
+If the *Storage value version* is `1`, then the *Storage value* field is defined as:

 | Field name         | Type      | Size (bytes)   |
 | ------------------ | --------- | -------------- |
 | Storage value | Bytes | 32 |

 Each of the 16 elements of *Children* corresponds to a bit in *Children bitmap*.
-The first child corresponds to the least significant bit, while the last child corresponds to the most significant bit.
+The first child corresponds to the least significant bit, the second child corresponds to the second least significant bit, and so on.
+The last child corresponds to the most significant bit.

 For each element of *Children*, if the corresponding bit in *Children bitmap* is `0`, then it is empty.
 Otherwise, it is defined as: